davedoesdev/qlobber-fsq/README.md

     - `{Object} err` If an error occurred then details of the error, otherwise `null`.

+**Notes on handlers:**

+You can set two optional properties on the `handler` function, to control when messages are delivered to subscribers:

+  - `{Function} accept`.
+A function which should take message metadata (see `info` above) and return whether `handler` wants to receive this particular message.
+If a `handler` has no `accept` function then it's assumed to want to receive the message.

+  - `{Function} ready`.
+A function which should take message metadata (see `info` above) and return whether `handler` is ready to receive the message _at this time_.
+A message being given to more than one subscriber (`info.single === false`) won't be read into memory or given to _any_ `handler` until the `ready` functions for _all_ handlers return `true`.
+If a `handler` has no `ready` function then it's assumed to be ready to receive the message.

+While using `ready` functions allows `qlobber-fsq` to help you handle back-pressure in your application, it does limit message throughput to that of the slowest subscriber.
+You are of course free not to use `ready` functions on your subscribers and handle back-pressure yourself.

 <sub>Go: [TOC](#tableofcontents) | [QlobberFSQ.prototype](#toc_qlobberfsqprototype)</sub>

 ## QlobberFSQ.prototype.unsubscribe([topic], [handler], cb)